tjnicolaides/gdi-intro-php-mysql/README.md

 gdi-intro-php-mysql
 ===================

 Introduction to PHP and MySQL.
-Original curriculum developed by Izzy Johnsotn
+Original curriculum developed by Izzy Johnston